 Though not strictly artisan baking, many bread producers use improvers to benefit the dough.
-This article is going to show to you a quick dive into how to use dough conditioners.
+This article is going to show to you a quick dive into how to use dough conditioners and dough improvers.

 Acetic acid matures the dough which is very good for gas retention, flavour and aroma.
 Be careful not to add too much though!

-Breads that use this ingredient benefit from a higher rise, faster mix times, more water absorption and a shorter production time.
+Bread that uses this ingredient will benefit from a higher rise, faster mix times, more water absorption and a shorter production time.
 The ascorbic acid disappears when baking without a trace making the use of it completely harmless.
+But…

 Using ascorbic acid without other improvers means the natural flavours and aromas of the flour are pretty much lost.
 The starches in the flour do not break down correctly without a long fermentation period making the product harder to digest.

-A recent example that I have used dough improvers was to get my croissants to rise higher and be lighter tasting.
-To improve my croissant recipe I added some ascorbic acid to the dough which did give them a better rise.
+A recent test that I tried was to use dough improvers to get my croissants to rise higher and be lighter tasting.
+To improve my croissant recipe I added some ascorbic acid to the dough and it did give them a better rise.

 What I wouldn’t recommend is using improvers without expecting a particular result.
 Dough improvers can improve the dough however, they lower its flavour and characteristics that naturally occurring acids bring in organic fermentation.
 Why not adapt my beginner’s bread recipe by using some of these improvers?